Monster Munch

 They do also produce in some other areas of the world, and the snack is known by different names in some of these countries.
 It can be found in the UK, Germany, USA, Canada, France, Sweden, Italy, Spain, Japan, and other countries too.

-READ MORE: Push Pop (History, Flavors & Commercials)
+READ MORE: Planters Peanuts (History, Pictures, Commercials)

 There are Monster Munch varieties that are produced by some alternative brands as well, such as a potato crisp snack produced by Eta and Intersnack.